MOshima-PIFSC/FRMD-SAP-MOshima-SS3_Opakapaka_Assessment/Methods_Summaries.md

 $(1000000 * 2.20462)$ converts biomass from kg to millions of lbs (units in SS)
 $(25892*104.4653)$ represents the total number of sample grids in the MHI area and the assumed swept area of the camera gear

+* in vermilion assessment the landings data were assumed to have constant variance and interannual variation in the CPUE and survey indices were estimated through the standardization.
+For the indices, the CV (SE/mean) was converted to log(SE) using $SE = sqrt(log_e(1+CV)^2)$

 #### standardization:
 * $z = (B_{yr}-B_{ave})/\sigma$

 * $B_{yr}/B_{ave}$

+#### selectivity:
+used the same selectivity for the BFISH survey as the commercial fishery because the fishing techniques are almost the exact same thing

 #### Questions for John:
 1. Should I set end year to 2019 to include the final year of bfish assessment data?